Kellytom/backgrounds/suggest-dark.md

 # CSS Implementation Guide for Dark Mode Background Patterns

+> **📢 LATEST VERSION:** All patterns and improvements shown here are fully implemented in `light-dark-v1.html` - this is the definitive, most up-to-date version with all enhancements.

 ## Ready-to-Use CSS Classes

 Here's how to implement these patterns in your CSS: